vcatalasan/wordpress-templates/wordpress/wp-content/plugins/easy-wp-smtp/readme.txt

 * SMTP Authentication: No/Yes (This option should always be checked "Yes")
 * Username: The username that you use to login to your mail server
 * Password: The password that you use to login to your mail server
-* Enable Debug: Use this option if you are having issues with sending emails since it allows you to see the SMTP debug output on the screen.

-For detailed documentation on how you can configure these options please visit the [Easy WordPress SMTP](http://wp-ecommerce.net/easy-wordpress-smtp-send-emails-from-your-wordpress-site-using-a-smtp-server-2197) plugin page
+For detailed documentation on how you can configure these options please visit the [Easy WordPress SMTP](https://wp-ecommerce.net/easy-wordpress-smtp-send-emails-from-your-wordpress-site-using-a-smtp-server-2197) plugin page

 **b)** Easy WP SMTP Testing & Debugging Settings